-Two public conveniences have also been impaired as a result of the tidal surge; Westcliffe Public Convenience and Mundesley Public Convenience.
-The former has been impaired by £78,000, with Mundesley being impaired by a total of £16,250.
-In both instances the impairment loss has been included within the Environmental Services line within the Comprehensive Income and Expenditure Statement.
+Two properties on Cromer Pier have also been impaired as a result of works undertaken following the tidal surge in December 2013; the Tides Restaurant has been impaired by £160,877, and the Booking Office and Footprints Café by £206,336.
+In both instances the impairment loss has been included within the Cultural and Related Services line of the Income and Expenditure Statement.